 Meter pedestal requirements for remote metering Meter pedestals must meet the specifications of EUSERC Section 300 (Metering and Service Equipment 0 - 600 V), and drawings 308, with the following additional specifications for the meter base/socket: The meter base/socket shall meet all requirements according to the service voltage and amperage as required in this handbook.
 The test/bypass safety disconnect shall meet EUSERC drawings 311 or 312.
 Enclosed metering for protection from vandalism must meet EUSERC drawings 300 and 308 and PSE pedestal clearance and socket requirements.
 Installations that do not meet these requirements will need written permission from PSE Meter Engineering to proceed.
-Drawings shall be submitted for approval by the manufacturer, noting the EUSERC and PSE drawings and specifications used. • Meter pedestals shall be on structures such as masonry, concrete, or metal.
+Drawings shall be submitted for approval by the manufacturer, noting the EUSERC and PSE drawings and specifications used.
+Meter pedestals shall be on structures such as masonry, concrete, or metal.
 Meter pedestals exposed to vehicular traffic (other than those used for traffic management loads) shall be protected by guard posts as described in the Guard posts for padmount and subsurface equipment section in Chapter 2, Permanent Overhead Services.
 Single-phase remote services 60 A or less can be mounted on a 6- x 6-inch fully pressure-treated wood post.
 The minimum height of the meter shall be 3 feet.
 A 60 A or less main ac panel may also be mounted on the same wood post.
 Meter pedestal location The metering pedestal must be located so that the access for the metering and pull section are free of surrounding obstructions, with at least 36 inches of working space clearance surrounding the equipment.
 Safe parking shall be available within 50 feet of the meter.
 Remote service requirements based on service ampacity Remote services 800 A or less for nonresidential loads shall be mounted on permanent support structures that are made of galvanized steel pipe with unistrut cross-braces, concrete, or masonry blocks.
-Support structures made of wood (treated or not) are unacceptable. " The customer shall provide a 3-foot x 3-foot x 3-inch-thick concrete pad surrounding the meter or holes 2 feet deep that are filled with concrete to anchor the structure. " The minimum height of the meter shall be 3 feet.
-Other requirements specified in this handbook for meter bases/sockets and CT enclosures apply.
+Support structures made of wood (treated or not) are unacceptable. " The customer shall provide a 3-foot x 3-foot x 3-inch-thick concrete pad surrounding the meter or holes 2 feet deep that are filled with concrete to anchor the structure. " The minimum height of the meter shall be 3 feet. " Other requirements specified in this handbook for meter bases/sockets and CT enclosures apply.
 Remote services greater than 800 A - Remote services 800 A or greater require EUSERC outdoor switchgear.
 Ask your CCS Representative for more information.
 Labeling Where multiple meters or remote meters are installed, meter base/sockets shall be permanently labeled to indicate the address they serve.
 PSE requires engraved phenolic nameplates or adhesive die-cut labels at least 1 inch high, with raised or cut-out lettering that is a minimum of 3/4 inch high.
 All lettering should be capitalized.
 Service will not be established until marking is complete.
 NOTE: Felt-tip pens and label maker tape are not considered permanent marking.
+Highway lighting metering and disconnect If the disconnect is not visible and placed inside the metering cabinet, place a permanent label stating "Disconnect inside the cabinet" on the metering cabinet cover.
+PSE requires engraved phenolic nameplates or adhesive die-cut labels at least 1-inch high.